killinen/BrakeModule/README.md

 ### Possible v0.4

-Ditch the pump side relays and make same kinda MOSFET configuration that in the DSC module.
-Then sense the DSC wires and drive the pump accordingly.
-Below is picture that shows voltage in millivolts (DSC_VOLTAGE) measured from DSC+ wire.
-There seems to be somekinda bootstrapping cycle and somehow voltage is increased when the pump is running driven by the BrakeModule.
-The pump running can be observed from the PWM value (2047 = 100% dutycycle).
-Brakepressure (bar) is shown for reference.
-The pressure reading wo pump been driven is me pressing the brake pedal :)
+It may be possible to ditch the pump-side relays and use a similar MOSFET configuration as in the DSC module.
+This would allow the system to sense the DSC wires and drive the pump accordingly.
+The below picture shows the voltage in millivolts (DSC_VOLTAGE) measured from the DSC+ wire.
+There appears to be some sort of bootstrapping cycle, and the voltage is increased when the pump is running and driven by the BrakeModule.
+The running of the pump can be observed from the PWM value (2047 = 100% duty cycle), and the brake pressure (in bars) is shown for reference.
+The pressure reading without the pump being driven is the result of me pressing the brake pedal :)

 <p align="center">
   <img src="Pics/DSC_VOLT.png?raw=true">